-Number 3,7273 Response Tourism and other stakeholders, should Impose additional It is anticipated that further clarification around what constitutes the primary purpose of the program recreational tutoring and ਹ ਹ similar programs gualifying policy. for exemption from licensing to ensure that their primary purpose is not child care 89 The Ministry of Education Bill 10, the Child Care Modernization Act, 2014, if passed, subject to regulations, would provide snould require that \sim programs mat nave an element of child corror but would not require a licence. element of child care, but complementary recreational activities are not exempt purpose of promoting recreational, artistic, musical or athletic skills or to provide religious, cultural or from licensing under the Day Nurseries Act, if they These programs would be required to meet specified criteria including that the program is not are home-based or serve operated at a person's home and that care is provided only for children who are six years old or children under the age of six older (or if the care is provided on or after September 1, will attain the age of six in that vear). years - Regulations are required for these sections under the proposed legislation related to authorized recreational and skill building programs to be in effect.
-Under the proposed Child Care and Early Years Act, 2014, all regulations made under the Act are subject to public consultation (unless the U0 The Minister of Fd situation is urgent or the proposed regulation is of a minor or technical nature).
-2 should conduct research in Under Bill 10, the Child Care Modernization Act, 2014, if passed, and subject to regulations, consultation with other autivitzed recreational and skill-building programs would be subject to the Act but would not require Ministries, including the a incence.
-These programs would be required to meet specified criteria including any criteria prescribed by requisitions Ministries of Children and Youth Services, and Culture It is anticipated that the Ministry of Education. working with the Ministry of Tourism Culture and and Tourism, and consider Sport will conduct research and set out additional criteria for authorized recreational and skill. imposing additional building programs. - safeguards, to ensure that the health, safety and Under the proposed legislation, recreational and academic programs (e.g. tutoring) that do not have are currently appropriately cnild care as the primary purpose of the program would be exempt from the Act. מיט למיו לוויו מעעו לעוויליו אין
+Number Recommendation Tourism and other children. stakeholders, should impose additional It is anticipated that further clarification around what constitutes the primary purpose of the program restrictions on the types of being to provide temporary care for or supervision of children may be provided by regulation and/or recreational, tutoring and policy.
+Similar programs qualifying to ensure that their primary purpose is not child care 68 The Ministry of Education Bill 10, the Child Care Modernization Act.
+2014.
+If passed subject to regulations would provide should require that authority for authorized recreational and skill-building programs that would be subject to the Act but programs that have an would not require a licence. element of child care, but which also offer These programs would have a primary purpose of providing child care and a complementary complementary recreational purpose of promoting recreational, artistic, musical or athletic skills or to provide religious cultural or activities, are not exempt linguistic instruction. from licensing under the Day Nurseries Act, if they These programs would be required to meet specified criteria including that the program is not are home-based or serve operated at a person's home and that care is provided only for children who are six years old or children under the age of six older (or if the care is provided on or after September 1, will attain the age of six in that year). years Regulations are required for these sections under the proposed legislation related to authorized recreational and skill building programs to be in effect.
+Under the proposed Child Care and Early Years Act, 2014, all regulations made under the Act are subject to public consultation (unless the 0 situation is urgent or the proposed regulation is of a minor or technical nature).
+08 I he Ministry of Education Under Bill 10, the Child Care Modernization Act, 2014, if passed, and subject to regulations. should conduct research in authorized recreational and skill-building programs would be subject to the Act but would not require consultation with other a licence.
+These programs would be required to meet specified criteria including any criteria Ministries, including the prescribed by regulations.
+Ministries of Children and Youth Services, and Culture It is anticipated that the Ministry of Education, working with the Ministry of Tourism Culture and and Tourism, and consider Sport will conduct research and set out additional criteria for authorized recreational and skill. imposing additional building programs. safeguards, to ensure that the health, safety and Under the proposed legislation, recreational and academic programs (e.g. tutoring) that do not have welfare needs of children child care as the primary purpose of the program would be exempt from the Act are currently appropriately